Reverse Chronological Order on a Resume Explained

 This ordering system is best for resumes because it indicates the most recent employment opportunity on behalf of the job seeker.
 For the employer, this provides easier comprehension opportunities.

-In addition, this ordering system feels “more logical” to the reader as they begin to scan your work history or education history.
+Besides, this ordering system feels “more logical” to the reader as they begin to scan your work history or education history.

 How to List Information in Reverse Chronological Order